-- The time at which the client contacts the server from which the addresses in the IA\NA were obtained to extend the lifetimes of the addresses assigned to the IA\NA; T1 is a time duration relative to the current time expressed in units of seconds.
-Defaults to 302400 (3.5 days). - The time at which the client contacts any available server to extend the lifetimes of the addresses and also per global DHCPv6 T1, T2 values, per RFC 3633 for PD prefixes:
+- The time at which the client contacts the server from which the addresses in the IA\NA were obtained to extend the lifetimes of the addresses assigned to the IA\NA; T1 is a time duration relative to the current time expressed in seconds.
+Defaults to 302400 (3.5 days). - The time at which the client contacts any available server to extend the lifetimes of the addresses

-T2 assigned to the IA\NA; T2 is a time duration relative to the current time expressed in units of seconds.
+T2 assigned to the IA\NA; T2 is a time duration relative to the current time expressed in seconds.
+Defaults to

-Defaults to 483840 (5.6 days).
+483840 (5.6 days).